 - Approach the Superintendent of Police to register the FIR

 - File a complaint at the jurisdictional court

 - File a complaint at the Karnataka Lokayukta

-What happens to an FIR after is recorded?
+What happens to an FIR after it is recorded?

-4 copies of an FIR are made after it has been registered.
-One is kept by the police station and the others are sent to the Circle Inspector, Superintendent of Police and magistrate with jurisdiction over the area.
-A police enquiry will be started into the offence immediately after an FIR is registered.
+Four copies of an FIR are made after it has been registered.
+One copy is kept by the police station, and the others are sent to the Circle Inspector, Superintendent of Police and magistrate with jurisdiction over the area.
+A police enquiry will be started immediately after an FIR is registered.